-In Table Store, tables, rows, primary keys, and attributes are the core components that you work with.
-A table is a collection of rows, and each row consists of a primary key and attributes.
-The first column of a primary key is called the partition key.
+In Tablestore, tables, rows, primary keys, and attributes are the core components.
+A table is a collection of rows.
+Each row consists of a primary key and attribute.
+The first primary key column is called the partition key.

-Table Store indexes data of a table based on the primary key of the table.
-All rows of the table are sorted in ascending or descending order based on the primary key.
+Tablestore indexes data of a table based on the primary key columns of the table.

-The first column of a primary key is called the partition key.
-Table store assigns a row of data to the corresponding partitions determined by the range of each row’s partition keys to achieve load balancing.
-Rows that have the same partition key value belong to the same partition.
-A partition may store rows with multiple partition key values.
-Table Store separates a partition or merges multiple partitions based on specific rules.
-This process is completed automatically.
+The first primary key column is called the partition key.
+Tablestore distributes each row of data to the corresponding partitions based on the range of the partition key values for load balancing.
+Rows that share the same partition key values belong to the same partition.
+A partition may store rows that have multiple partition key values.
+Tablestore splits and merges partitions based on specified rules.

-A row consists of multiple attributes.
-The number of attributes for each row is not restricted, which means that each row has a different number of attributes.
-The value of an attribute of a row can be null.
-The values of an attribute in multiple rows can be of different data types.
+A row consists of multiple attribute columns.
+Tablestore does not impose limits on the number of attribute columns that can be contained in each row.
+Each row can contain a different number of attribute columns.
+The value in an attribute column of a row can be null.
+The values in an attribute column of multiple rows can be of different data types.

 Attribute columns support the version feature.
 Multiple versions of a value in an attribute column can be retained for queries and use.
 You can configure time to live (TTL) for values in attribute columns.
 For more information, see Max versions and TTL.